Stalruth/SableyeBot4/website/index.md

 Competitive Pokémon Discord Bot.
 Features accurate data for every Pokémon game from Red and Blue to Sword and Shield.

-As of 20-Feb-2022, slash commands are currently available in all servers.
-If they aren't available in yours click the "Add to Server" button in Sableye Bot's profile to re-invite it to the server, no kicking necessary.

 ## Features

 Sableye Bot has a wide range of commands to recall data relevant to